mpuening/learn-webservices-jaxrs/README.md

 ```

 The other identity store included in this application is a test store.
 This is convenient for test cases and
 running locally.
-It is enabled where the `TEST_USERS_ENABLED` environment variable or `test.users.enabled`
+It is enabled when environment property `test.users.enabled` is set to "true".
+This flag is
-system property is set to "true".
-This flag is set to true when running the application using the maven
+set to true when running the application using the `loccal` (and `unittest`) profiles which is set maven
 commands documented above (see `pom.xml`, `server.env` and `wildfly.cli`).

 The `JWTVerifier` provides support for OAuth2 access tokens.
 The easiest way to get an access token is